google/WebFundamentals/src/content/en/updates/2018/09/asynchronous-access-to-http-cookies.md

 ## Observe, don't poll

-A popular application for accessing cokies from JavaScript is detecting when the user logs out, and updating the UI.
+A popular application for accessing cookies from JavaScript is detecting when the user logs out, and updating the UI.
 This is currently done by polling `document.cookie`, which introduces jank and has a negative impact on battery life.